+- 1. Achieve long-term soil stabilization by permanent growth of native vegetation, including but not limited to native grass, sod, tree planting, shrubs, vines and /or other ground covering.
+The project appears to meet the guideline. - 2.
+Lawns and high-water use ornamental shrubs and trees should be limited.
+No lawn areas or ornamentals are proposed. - 3.
+Promote use of native and drought-resistant plants.
+The project makes use of mostly native plantings.

+C. Trees

-- 1. Achieve long-term soil stabilization by permanent growth of native vegetation, including but not limited to native grass, sod, tree planting, shrubs, vines and /or other ground covering. - 2.
-Lawns and high-water use ornamental shrubs and trees should be limited. - 3.
-Promote use of native and drought-resistant plants. - C. Trees - 1.
-Trees should be carefully selected and located where they will complement the building elevation and should not block all retail storefront signage from view. - 2.
-Tree species should be selected with root growth habits that will not cause damage to sidewalks, and linear root barriers should be installed adjacent to paved areas or foundations. - 3.
+- 1. Trees should be carefully selected and located where they will complement the building elevation and should not block all retail storefront signage from view.
+The project appears to meet the guideline. - 2.
+Tree species should be selected with root growth habits that will not cause damage to sidewalks, and linear root barriers should be installed adjacent to paved areas or foundations.
+As conditioned the project will meet this. - 3.
 Unless unusual circumstances prevail, all street trees or parking lot trees shall be a minimum of 24" box size.
-In prominent areas, the Design Review Board may require trees larger than 24" box size. - 4.
+In prominent areas, the Design Review Board may require trees larger than 24" box size.
+The project will meet this for street trees. - 4.
 New residential subdivisions should include street trees. - 5.
 No irrigated landscaping should be allowed within the driplines of existing oak trees or other native species which will be adversely affected.
+Not applicable to this project.